Teach Your Child to Tie Shoes

 You will need:

-Because the heart word list I use in the classroom is color coded, I chose to print each color level on paper that matches.
+Because the heart word list I use in the classroom is color-coded, I chose to print each color level on paper that matches.
 It helps me sort the words quickly, and it also allows me to have students working on the level they need the most practice reading.
 The words can certainly be printed on white copy paper, though.

-I run the mats through my personal laminator so that the mats will hold up with 22 sets of hands touching them week after week.
+I run the mats through my personal laminator so that the mats will hold up with 30 sets of hands touching them week after week.
 I also cut the mats into cards because I have multiple students using these at one time.

 Laminated & trimmed word cards

 However, you do not need to laminate the mats for home use.
 You could build the words directly onto paper with the dough, or you could place each printed sheet in a plastic page sleeve, as I did in the picture below.
-This protects the mats from sticky dough and makes for easy storage if you place the page sleeves in a 3 ring binder, as seen below.
-(Heavy weight, non-glare page sleeves work best for this activity.)
+This protects the mats from sticky dough and makes for easy storage if you place the page sleeves in a 3-ring binder, as seen below.
+(Heavyweight, non-glare page sleeves work best for this activity.)

 Mat in a plastic page sleeve